 From Nordkapp to Roros, roundabout 2000 kilometers.
 The time spent on E1 in Norway was, looking back, the best of my whole 8000 kilometers E1 adventure.
 The scenery, the remoteness, being at the mercy of the elements, but also the people I met along the way – they all made my time in Norway unforgettable.
 There’d be so much to write about my time up there, but I don’t want to waffle on at this point.
 There is plenty of reading material here and here for those interested.

-Green: already completed parts of E1/EPL
+Green: completed parts of E1/EPL in 2020

-Red: already completed parts of E1
+Red: completed parts of E1 in 2020-2023

-Yellow: not yet completed parts of NPL
+Yellow: completed parts of NPL in 2024

 For the sake of completness, the route description includes the parts already hiked (the green line on the map above).